NaeemHaque/duplicate-content/readme.txt

 = Can I duplicate custom post types? =

 Yes!
-WP Duplicate supports all custom post types and their associated taxonomies.
+Duplicate Content supports all custom post types and their associated taxonomies.

 = Is it safe to use on production sites? =